 Corestream is another NYC based operation, based at 304 Park Avenue South.
 The firm has 25 employees.
 Corestream carries just a basic list of discounts and offers, but they have the ability to offer Payroll Deduction.
 Studies have shown that employees perk program participation is significantly increased when purchases can be made through payroll deduction at work.
 To get this level of service, the employer must work very closely with Corestream to make sure that the integrity of the payroll system is not corrupted.
 Quest Diagnostics is a large employer that Corestream has on its books.

 Lifecare is Shelton, CT company with over 250 employees, the only company set to challenge EBG’s reign over the industry.
 Their employee perk program product line which includes Lifemart, Mothers at Work, concierge services and homework helper are all more focused to improve the work/life balance of employee, rather than bring the best discounts for a Broadway show to the employee.
-Lifecare has found their niche with The Disney ABC companies and New York Life Insurance being the two of its biggest clients.
+Lifecare has found their niche with The Disney ABC companies and New York Life Insurance being the two of its biggest clients for their employee discount program.

 Operating under another brand name: